br3ndonland/udacity-fsnd/info/fsnd-feedback.md

 Markdown formatting is nice, but should be noted like it is on GitHub (Underneath the comments box, it reads "[Styling with Markdown is supported](https://guides.github.com/features/mastering-markdown/)").
 It needs to be more organized (@mentions, threads, notifications, and more clear date stamping in addition to time), and needs search, so that students can find previous answers like they can in the forums.
 There is also only a small field of view, so it's really difficult to read more than a few messages.
 Basically, I'm not sure what this adds beyond Slack.

+### Knowledge

+There is a new Stack Overflow-like [knowledge base](https://knowledge.udacity.com) feature, as of 20180526.
+I posted an [answer](https://knowledge.udacity.com/questions/507).
+This may be a new version of the discussion forum.

 [(Back to TOC)](#table-of-contents)